darthcloud/BlueRetroWiki/BlueRetro-SNES-Mini-Internal-Install.md

 2. Wire up the ESP32 to PCB point.\
    **Note that the PCB point # are not marked on the SNES mini PCB.**

+   **IO13 & IO14 will interfere with getting the SNES mini in recovery mode which Hakchi install require.**
+   **Use the optional DPDT toggle switch to allow easily disconnecting both pad from the ESP32 when needed**

    [![](img/mini/pcb_point.png)](img/mini/pcb_point.png)